 “The School is delighted to have received such glowing inspection reports on both its Early Years and school as a whole.
 To be graded as ‘Excellent’ is very rewarding and a wonderful reflection on all the staff, pupils, parents and governors.”

-Langley Preparatory School at Taverham Hall’s national NACE Challenge Award, FSA Recognised Forest School Provider Award, Platinum Schools Games Mark, Healthy Schools Award and Good Diabetes Care in School Award all demonstrate the importance the School places on emotional health and well being.
+Langley Preparatory School at Taverham Hall’s national NACE Challenge Award, FSA Recognised Forest School Provider Award, Platinum Schools Games Mark and Healthy Schools Award all demonstrate the importance the School places on emotional health and well being.
 Please follow the link to read more about these awards.

 The inspection focused on the following two key outcomes which both received the highest accolade of ‘Excellent’: